UT Tyler Student Health and Wellness

 - Contribute to the creation of a healthy, safe and socially just learning environment.

-UT Tyler students have opportunities to gain practical experience in health promotion through peer health education and internships.
-Students can apply for internships, become nationally certified peer educators, join the Swoop In advisory panel and/or assist with Student Health and Wellness programs and events.
+UT Tyler students have opportunities to gain practical experience in health promotion through peer education and internships.
+Students can apply for internships, join the Swoop In advisory panel, and/or assist with Student Health and Wellness programs and events.

 Student Health and Wellness also offers Student Health 101, an online health and wellness magazine for students and the university community.